ashank/Office-365-SDK-for-Android/README.md

   o	Delete a list item – Refer to deleteCar method

-Note: The app uses cookie based authentication.
+Note: The app uses cookie based authentication and has been tested on Android versions API 14 and 17 .

 Files-discovery-app